 The journals will endeavor for the same reviewers to review both parts of the manuscript, but there may be situations where this is not possible.

-In cases where the pre-registered protocol is altered after IPA due to unforeseen circumstances (e.g. change of equipment or unanticipated technical error), the authors must consult the editorial board immediately for advice, and prior to the completion of data collection.
+In cases where the pre-registered protocol is altered after IPA due to unforeseen circumstances (e.g. change of equipment or unanticipated technical error), the authors must consult the editors immediately for advice, and prior to the completion of data collection.
 Minor changes to the protocol may be permitted according to editorial discretion.

 It is possible that authors with an IPA may wish to withdraw their manuscript following or during data collection.
 Possible reasons could include major technical error, an inability to complete the study due to other unforeseen circumstances, or the desire to submit the results to a different journal.
 In all such cases, manuscripts can of course be withdrawn at the authors’ discretion.
 Some journals will publish a short note saying that the a previously accepted article has been withdrawn.